fzingg/hyperloop-showcase/README.md

 Reactive record prerendered data being loaded: [Object]
 ```

-Congratulations you are ready to begin adding javascript packages to your application.
+Congratulations you are ready to begin adding Javascript packages to your application.